← All Guides

 Cause 1: Print Temperature Too Low

 The most common cause.
-If your nozzle temperature is too low, the filament doesn't fully melt and bond to the previous layer.
+If the nozzle temperature is too low, the filament does not fully melt and bond to the previous layer.
+I have seen this repeatedly on machines where the stock temperature profiles are conservative - the printer ships tuned to avoid blobs and stringing at the cost of adhesion.

 PLA 180°C 200-215°C 230°C